csprasad/archive-bot/README.md

 This bot checks the current archive status of projects listed in awesome collections.

-The bot runs weekly via GitHub Actions and updates this README with the latest results.
+The bot runs every Sun/Tue/Thu at ~00:00 UTC (±5 mins) via GitHub Actions and updates this README with the latest results.

 > [!IMPORTANT]
 > It currently works with [dkhamsing/open-source-ios-apps](https://github.com/dkhamsing/open-source-ios-apps), scanning its JSON list to determine if actively listed repositories are archived or unavailable.